Loops, not groups: Long cycles are responsible for discontinuous phase transitions in higher-order network contagions

 In a triangle, we need to count how many of the two neighbors of node $i$ are actually part of the giant component, in which case we call them activated.
 We find that it is necessary to consider the case where a second node can be activated in a triangle from \textit{within} the triangle, but also the case where the second node can become activated through a \textit{separate} transmission chain that also reaches the triangle (see Fig.~\ref{fig:network_dynamics}).
 We denote $\rho_{in}$ the probability that a randomly selected neighbor in the triangle is activated through a transmission chain external to the triangle,

-We add a further probability $T_\curvearrowright = T - (1-T)^{\alpha_{\curvearrowright}}$, which is the probability of transmission from a second active node in a triangle if that second node was activated through an external transmission loop.
+We add a further probability $T_\curvearrowright = 1 - (1-T)^{\alpha_{\curvearrowright}}$, which is the probability of transmission from a second active node in a triangle if that second node was activated through an external transmission loop.
+Unlike standard simplicial contagion, we now use two parameters to separate whether the second exposure is caused by a transmission within the triangle ($T_\Delta$) or from a second external introduction ($T_\curvearrowright$).
 Then,